ukaea/UDA/docs/server_installation.md

 ## Running the server

-There are currently two main options to run the server as a system service, either using xinetd or systemd.
-It's also possible to run a test server manually using xinetd, but this is more for testing and debugging and will be covered in the development section of the docs.
+There are currently two main options to run the server as a system service, either using xinetd or systemd as super-server daemons.
+It's also possible to run a test server manually using xinetd, but this is more for testing and debugging and will be covered in the [development](/UDA/development) section of the docs.

 Note that concurrent connections are managed by spinning up a new instance of the server process for each new client process.
-All the listener options listed here will have configurable options to control how many concurrent connections can be permitted at any one time, both as a total number of connections and the acceptable number from any single source IP.
+All the listener options listed here will have configurable options to control how many concurrent connections can be permitted at any one time, both as a total number of connections and the acceptable number from any single source (IP address).

 The server process launched for each request is the `udaserver.sh` script in the `etc` subdirectory.
 This script loads a companion configuration file `udaserver.cfg` and then launches the uda server binary (`/bin/uda_server`).